Here are the usage constraints and other service limits for the Azure Active Directory (Azure AD) service.

 An Azure AD resource can be a member of no more than 30 administrative units.

-Users’ ability to read other users’ directory information cannot be restricted outside of the tenant-wide switch to disable all non-admin users’ access to all directory information (not recommended).
+Users’ ability to read other users’ directory information cannot be restricted outside of the Azure AD organization-wide switch to disable all non-admin users’ access to all directory information (not recommended).
 More information on default permissions here.

 It may take up to 15 minutes or signing out/signing in before admin role membership additions and revocations take effect.